 When you first sign up for renter’s insurance, the company would most likely ask that you create an inventory of the personal property to be covered.
 For instance, the insurance company may want photographs and proof of ownership of the items like electronic devices or jewelry.
 You should include as much detail as you can about the age and condition of the item, the purchase price, and the estimated cash value.
 If possible, include receipts, invoices, appraisals, and other documents that could establish the value of the item.

-Although the depreciation or decrease of value makes renter’s insurance seem like a waste of money, renter’s insurance can be a great investment if the policy covers items that appreciate or increase in value.
+Although the depreciation or decrease of value makes renter’s insurance seems like a waste of money, renter’s insurance can be a significant investment if the policy covers items that appreciate or increase in value.
 For instance, suppose you purchased and insured an antique rug that was appraised for $500 in January.
-Later on, in December of that year, the rug was damaged by a leaky roof.
-Unlike a television, the value of antiques and other one-of-a-kind items are trickier to assess, and harder to replace.
+Later on, in December of that year, the carpet was damaged by a leaky roof.
+Unlike television, the value of antiques and other one-of-a-kind items are trickier to assess, and harder to replace.
 Depending on your policy, the insurance company may pay out the $500 appraised value of the rug when it was first insured, or the appreciated value of the antique.

 How do I get renter's insurance?

-Most insurance companies such as Allstate, Liberty Mutual and Nationwide provide renter’s insurance.
-You can also consult the Illinois Insurance Association and other organizations for further information on renter’s insurance.
+You can consult the Illinois Insurance Association and other organizations for further information on renter’s insurance.